 There are two tikka marinade recipes here.
 Some of the ingredients are obscure; look round a large supermarket or Indian/Asian deli and they will all be there somewhere.

-These recipes can be used to flavor chicken, duck, quail, turkey, lamb, fish (salmon is really good), crab, lobster, potatoes, certain cheeses e.g. paneer - the only thing doesn't turn out well is beef.
+These recipes can be used to flavor chicken, duck, quail, turkey, lamb, fish (salmon is really good), crab, lobster, potatoes, certain cheeses e.g. paneer - the only thing doesn't turn out well is beef in my experience.

 Watch how long you leave food to marinate - too long and the surface of the meat starts to breakdown - the lighter the meat e.g. fish the less time it needs.